 Create the crs‑setup.conf file as a copy of crs‑setup.conf.example.

-Includedirectives in the main ModSecurity configuration file (/etc/nginx/modsec/main.conf, created in Step 4 of Protecting the Demo Web Application) to read in the CRS configuration and rules.
+Includedirectives in the main NGINX ModSecurity WAF configuration file (/etc/nginx/modsec/main.conf, created in Step 4 of Installing the NGINX ModSecurity WAF in the installation chapter, to read in the CRS configuration and rules.
 Comment out any other rules that might already exist in the file, such as the sample